Members visit free all year! Join or renew today.

 Maya: Female, born June 1, 2007 at Toronto Zoo.
 She arrived at the Philadelphia Zoo on December 9, 2009.

-You can see our Snow leopard mom and cubs in the Puma habitat in the middle of First Niagara Big Cat Falls.
+You can find a snow leopard in the Puma habitat in the middle of KeyBank Big Cat Falls.
 Look up—they can be excellent climbers and may be found resting on the rocky outcroppings.
-The cubs are still practicing their climbing techniques and may not go as high as mom.
+The snow leopards take turns using the exhibit; they are solitary animals and do not enjoy sharing their space, even with family members!

 A snow leopard's fur, which provides protection from the extreme cold of its mountainous habitat, is a soft grayish color with yellow brown fur along its flank and a lighter white fur on its belly, chest and chin.
 It has a dark strip which runs along its back.
 The rest of its coat is spotted with solid circles and rosettes.